Bagoum/danmokou/docs/articles/tbosses.md

 - Ui Color is the color of the drop-shadow applied to the boss title (lower left of screen), card names (top), and messages (bottom right).
 - Ui HP Color is the color that is multiplied against the stars in each of the four corners that display the number of remaining spellcards on the boss.
 - Card Color R/G/B control the colors of the hexagram spinning around the boss.
 R and G are the colors of the triangles and B is the color of the shadow.
-- Spell Color 1/2/3 control the colors of the fire effect used when the boss activates a spell card.
+- Spell Color 1 controls the color of the rotating text effect that only appears during spell cards.

 Go ahead and assign colors to each of the variables by clicking on the black bar and changing the numbers. **Make sure to set the opacity!** As a recommendation, when setting the Spell Colors, you should use opacities less than 100%.